NethermindEth/Forta-Agents/GMX-Bots/gmx7-detect-profitable-trades/README.md

 ## Description

 This bot detects accounts using GMX that have an unusual amount of profitable swaps.
-By default this is 90% but it can be changed.
+By default this is 90% but it can be set by `PROFIT_RATIO` variable in `src/agent.config.ts`.

 ## Supported Chains